snella1/50V-Pump-Control/README.md

   Diagrams and images are included to describe the system architecture and provide context for the code design.

 - **User manual**
-  A comprehensive guide aimed at end users, covering:
+  A comprehensive guide aimed at end users.
-  - Safe operation and HSE considerations
-  - Troubleshooting procedures
-  - General usage instructions

 ### Functionality
 - Output Signals